hannesvdvreken/guzzle-debugbar/readme.md

 Then include the `GuzzleHttp\Subscriber\Log\Support\Laravel\ServiceProvider` from this package to the app's `providers` array.

+`'time' is not a registered collector`

+`'exceptions' is not a registered collector`

+If you see one of these error messages, it means you disabled the `time` collector and/or the `exceptions` collector in your `packages/barryvdh/laravel-debugbar/config.php`.
+By default these are enabled.
+This package depends on it, so please enable them both.

 ## Contributing

 Please be nice in issues/pull request, and stick to PSR-2.
 Everything will be just fine.